Holonomy and vortex structures in quantum hydrodynamics: Phase factors in quantum hydrodynamics

 In turn, this allows us to rewrite the time derivative as

 so that ${\xi}(\bx,t)$ is a purely imaginary function.
-Furthermore, we can also further evaluate terms involving the gradient of $\theta$ by introducing the connection $\bnu$ as follows:
+We can also further evaluate terms involving the gradient of $\theta$ by introducing the connection $\bnu$ thus:

-in which we have defined ${\bnu}_0:=-\nabla\theta_0/\theta_0$.
-Here, we have ${\nu}=\bnu\cdot\de\bx\in \mathfrak{u}(1)\otimes\Omega^1(\mathbb{R}^3)$, where $\Omega^1(\mathbb{R}^3)$ denotes the space of differential one-forms on $\Bbb{R}^3$.
-Such approaches to introduce gauge connections have been used in the geometric mechanics literature before, for example in the study of liquid crystal dynamics \cite{Gay-BalmazRatiu2009,Gay-BalmazTronci2010,Gay-BalmazRatiuTronci2012,Gay-BalmazRatiuTronci2013,Holm2002,Tronci2012}.
-Indeed, we present the general formulation for gauge connections in {continuum} mechanical systems in Section \ref{Sec:Non-Abelian}. \begin{remark}[Trivial vs. non-trivial connections] As discussed in the next section, the gauge connection introduced in this way must have zero curvature.
+where we have ${\bnu}_0:=-\nabla\theta_0/\theta_0$ and ${\nu}=\bnu\cdot\de\bx\in \mathfrak{u}(1)\otimes\Omega^1(\mathbb{R}^3)$, the factor $\Omega^1(\mathbb{R}^3)$ being the space of differential one-forms on $\mathbb{R}^3$.
+Such approaches to introducing gauge connections have been used in the geometric mechanics literature before, for example in the study of liquid crystal dynamics \cite{Gay-BalmazRatiu2009,Gay-BalmazTronci2010,Gay-BalmazRatiuTronci2012,Gay-BalmazRatiuTronci2013,Holm2002,Tronci2012}.
+Indeed, we present the general formulation for gauge connections in {continuum} mechanical systems in Section \ref{Sec:Non-Abelian}. \begin{remark}[Trivial and non-trivial connections] As discussed in the next section, the gauge connection introduced in this way must have zero curvature.
 This is shown by taking the curl of the relation $\nabla\theta=-{\bnu}\theta$.
 In the present approach, we are exploiting this zero curvature case in order to have a final form of the QHD Lagrangian.
 Once variations have been taken in Hamilton's principle, the equations will be allowed to hold also in the case of non-zero curvature.
-This is a common technique used in geometric mechanics to derive new Lagrangians, for example used in \cite{BonetLuzTronci2015} to generalize the Dirac-Frenkel Lagrangian to include mixed state dynamics as well as in the study complex fluids \cite{Holm2002,Gay-BalmazRatiuTronci2012,Gay-BalmazRatiuTronci2013}. \end{remark} In terms of our newly introduced variables $\xi$ and $\bnu$, our variational principle reads
+This is a common technique used in geometric mechanics to derive new Lagrangians, for example used in \cite{BonetLuzTronci2015} to generalize the Dirac-Frenkel Lagrangian to include mixed state dynamics as well as in the study complex fluids \cite{Holm2002,Gay-BalmazRatiuTronci2012,Gay-BalmazRatiuTronci2013}.
+Within the theory of quantum dynamics, a similar approach was also used by Dirac in \cite{Dirac1931}. \end{remark} In terms of our newly introduced variables $\xi$ and $\bnu$, our variational principle reads